shirokova/iOS-TestOGV/Pods/OGVKit/README.md

 ## Adding to your project

-To use the current release (once released!) in your project, set up some stuff in your Podfile like so:
+To use the current release in your project, set up some stuff in your Podfile like so:

 ```
 source 'https://github.com/CocoaPods/Specs.git'